Entire Four-Graviton EFT from the Duality Between Color and Kinematics: The Universal -Copy at Four Points

 where color-kinematics duality requires the numerators $n^{dd}_i$ to share the same manifest vertex symmetry as the color factors.
 The symmetric double copy~\cite{Carrasco:2022jxn} is then

 For certain gauge groups one can go to the trace basis.
-Unlike the case for the $ff$ and $fd$ dressings, an amplitude dressed with $dd$ in $SU(N_c)$ leads to both single trace and double trace terms when expressed in the trace basis.
+Unlike the case for the $ff$ and $fd$ dressings, an amplitude dressed with $dd$ in $SU(N_c)$ leads to both single-trace and double-trace terms when expressed in the trace basis.
 More explicitly, $\mathcal{A} ^{dd}$ can be written as

 We see that the double trace terms are suppressed by a factor of $\frac{1}{N_c}$.
 These terms vanish when we are dealing with the $N_c \rightarrow \infty$ limit.
 The coefficients of the trace basis are given by